 The Cost of a Safari

 When you fly halfway around the world to Tanzania, you probably won’t be on a safari for just a few short days.
 We spend 12 days while we are there and there are times when I wish we could extend it even further because there is so much to see and do.
 According to Travel and Leisure Magazine, the average safari runs between $800-$1000 per day.
-Most safaris are all inclusive, so though it may seem like a lot, everything is taken care of except for alcohol, staff tips and things you may purchase.
+Most safaris are all-inclusive, so though it may seem like a lot, everything is taken care of except for alcohol, staff tips and things you may purchase.

 Are the Vehicles Overcrowded?

-Is the Food Safe in Africa?
+Is Food Safe in Africa?

 This question comes up with almost every conversation I have with people when sharing my trip experiences.
 What I tell people is it is like being on a cruise ship.
 The food is fantastic with chefs preparing all your food.
 In fact, there are many times when I have to skip meals because I cannot eat again.
-You will most certainly never be hungry, and all food is prepared to western standards.
+You will most probably never be hungry, and all food is prepared to western standards.
 One of the lodges we go to, Kitela African Spa Lodge, has a 35-acre organic farm where they grow the food they serve as well as coffee.
 I have never had an issue with the food while on safari.

 What About the Bugs While on Safari?

+If you are worried about bugs, there are a few things you can do.
 Purchase bug resistant shirts such as ones from Rail Riders and Exofficio Bugs Away shirts.
 These are designed to deter the bugs in two ways; the fabric is very thick, and its harder for bugs to bite through and Rail Riders uses Insect Shield which is good for about 70 washes to deter bugs.

 I also use a natural bug repellant called Incognito Anti-Mosquito Spray, which has worked well.
-I have only been bitten less than five times by a Tsetse Fly in the past three years by taking this precaution.
+I have only been bitten less than five times by a Tsetse Fly in the past trips by taking this precaution.
 Tsetse flies are also attracted to dark blue and black clothing, so stay away from those colors while on safari.

 The other thing you have to watch out for are Safari Ants.
-I am fascinated by watching these ants as the go about their work, but they can quickly get on you if you get too close and before you know it you are tearing off your pants and pulling them off of you.
-I had this happen on our last trip, and it was quite comical for Tracy, to see me with Safari Ants in my pants.
+I am fascinated by watching these ants as they go about their work, but they can quickly get on you if you get too close and before you know it you are tearing off your pants and pulling them off of you.
+I had this happen on a previous trip, and it was quite comical for Tracy, to see me with Safari Ants in my pants.
 Elephants are afraid of them as they get inside their trunks and use their large pinchers to sting.
 Just be smarter than I was when you get close to them.

 What Kind of Accommodations to Expect on Safari?

-The days of travelling from hostel to hostel are over for me, and I’ll admit it’s nice to be comfortable when I travel.
+The days of traveling from hostel to hostel are over for me, and I’ll admit it’s nice to be comfortable when I travel.
 Each day on safari is filled with adventure and longs days, and once you get that shower and collapse into bed, there is nothing better than getting a good nights sleep.

 Luxury Africa Lodges